 Naturally, then, CMA decided to honor him for his service to the organization and remember him as an exceptional adviser and, at least to some, a dear friend.

-The deadline to submit a paper for consideration for the Nordin Award will be posted on this page each year, along with submission instructions and guidelines.
 Papers can be written on any research topic related to college media.
 The research may be qualitative or quantitative, but it must deal with college media.

 Possible research areas include: